andrea-silvi/DomainSpecificLexicons/README.md

   - an additional parameter GameStop: the file path of the GameStop dataset to predict the scores of its unseen reviews.
 For example, one would train on the input corpus Musical Instruments and run the experiment 1 as:

-"!python3 lexiconGeneration.py --dataset_name='Musical-instruments-dataset-path' --f_min=500 --neg='normal' --exp='exp1' --weighing='normal'
+*!python3 lexiconGeneration.py --dataset_name='Musical-instruments-dataset-path' --f_min=500 --neg='normal' --exp='exp1' --weighing='normal'
-  --embeddings='embeddings_path' --IMDB='IMDB-dataset-path' --GameStop='GameStop-dataset-path' "
+  --embeddings='embeddings_path' --IMDB='IMDB-dataset-path' --GameStop='GameStop-dataset-path'*